 Why go hunting for the Aurora Borealis by boat?

 Being on a boat with us opens up so many possibilities.
 We depart from the Old Harbor in Reykjavik, just a 5-minute walk from the city center (but if you’re staying farther away, we offer an optional pickup and drop-off service to major hotels and guesthouses).
 All our passengers can borrow our wonderful thermal overalls for free, which can make it feel downright cozy when sitting or standing outside.
-On our way out, you get a chance to view the magnificent Reykjavik City lights and the Harpa concert hall from the sea which is a great start and end of the tour.
+On our way out, you get a chance to view the magnificent Reykjavik city lights and the Harpa concert hall from the sea, which is a great start and end to the tour.
 We have a cafeteria and a bar on board with a nice variety of snacks and drinks, and plenty of restrooms.
 You are always free to move around anywhere you wish, inside or outside, from the moment you step on board.
 And the best part – every tour comes with a fantastic and experienced guide to tell you all about the science and magic behind the Northern Lights!
-We aren’t the only company in Reykjavik offering Northern Lights by Boat, but we were first company in Iceland to do so.
+We aren’t the only company in Reykjavik offering Northern Lights by Boat, but we were the first company in Iceland to do so.
 That gives us a lot of experience, which we are happy to pass along to you.
 Plus, being on a boat is awesome!
 But again, I’m probably biased.

 What to bring with you on a Northern Lights by Boat tour?